dib-lab/2020-paper-sourmash-gather/manuscript.md

 * compares well with others
 * How much is missed figure; Poisson calculations? => appendix?

-## Metagenome sketches can be accurately decomposed into constituent genomes by a greedy algorithm, 'gather'
+## Reference genomes can be selected for a metagenome using a simple greedy algorithm

-We next ask: what is the smallest collection of genomes in a database that should be used as a reference for a metagenome?

-Using k-mers, this question can be framed as follows: for a given metagenome $M$ and a reference database $D$, what is the minimal collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
-That is, find the smallest set $\{ G_n
+We next ask: what is the smallest collection of genomes in a database that should be used as a reference for k-mer based analysis of a metagenome?
+This question can be framed formally as follows: for a given metagenome $M$ and a reference database $D$, what is the minimal collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
+That is, we wish to find the smallest set
-\}$ of genomes in $D$ such that $$k(M) \cap k(D) = \bigcup_n \{ k(M)
+$\{ G_n \}$ of genomes in $D$ such that $$k(M) \cap k(D) = \bigcup_n
-\cap k(G_n) \} $$
+\{ k(M) \cap k(G_n) \} $$

 This is equivalent to the *minimal set covering* problem, for which there is a polynomial-time approximation (cite).
+(Provide algorithm here.)

-For very large databases such as GenBank (which contains over 700,000 microbial genomes as of January 2021), doing this for full genomes is expensive.
-Because the algorithm above depends on containment operations, we can implement an approximation using Scaled MinHash sketches.
+For very large databases such as GenBank (which contains over 700,000 microbial genomes as of January 2021), this is computationally prohibitive to do exactly.
+(Estimate total number of k-mers in genbank!)
+We therefore implemented the algorithm using _Scaled MinHash_ sketches to estimate containment.

 The results on two metagenomes, podar (used above) and p88mo11, an IBD data set, are shown in figure XXX.
+(Should we add environmental, e.g. hu-s1?)

+![
+**Hash-based decomposition of a metagenome into constituent genomes** Each figure shows a rank ordering of the genomes chosen as likely reference genomes, based on the maximum containment approach used by our min-set-cov implementation.
+The Y is labeled with the name of the genome (per NCBI), and the red circles indicates the number of remaining k-mers (estimated with _Scaled MinHash_) shared between each genome and the metagenome.
+The green x indicate the total number of k-mers shared between each genome and the metagenome, including those already assigned at previous ranks.
+(A) Gathergram for mock metagenome from Shakya et al. (B) Gathergram for iHMP data set p880mo11.
+(C) Gathergram for oil well data set hu-s1.
+](images/gathergram-SRR606249.hashes.svg "gather hash results for podar"){#fig:gather0}

+Figure @fig:gather0 shows the results of this algorithm applied to three metagenomes - one mock, one iHMP, and one environmental.
+The monotonically decreasing assignments are as expected from the algorithm, which is greedy.

+Note that by using max containment, we are estimating which k-mers belong to the genome combinatorially.
+This is opposed to the way LCA approaches work.

+ZZ total numbers of genomes are identified.

+XX and YY percent of metagenomes are identified.

+Overlapping portions of genomes are identified.

+TODO:

+* Provide summaries of % k-mers identified, etc.
 * compare conceptually vs LCA approaches; combinatorial. do we want to do a benchmark of some kind wrt LCA saturation?

-We evaluated `gather`s performance on the Shakya data as used above, against GenBank, and compared the genome containment estimation with read mapping.

 CTB: do we want to do this with all k-mers, not just scaled minhash?

 ## K-mer foo approximates mappability

 (this could be before, or after taxonomic validation?)

+We evaluated `gather`s performance on the Shakya data as used above, against GenBank, and compared the genome containment estimation with read mapping.

 K-mers have been widely used to approximate mapping. ...